What is this course?

 What are we made of and how can we make the best of it?

-In this online course, taught by Dr. Mira Neshama Niculescu, we will study and reflect on a classic text, to cultivate our own resources for addressing these questions.
+In this course, taught by Dr. Mira Neshama Niculescu, we will study and reflect on a classic text, to cultivate our own resources for addressing these questions.

 Maimonides' Eight Chapters (Shmoneh Prakim) offer us profound wisdom about understanding our character traits, and most importantly, working towards their fixing, so we can learn to live healthy, peaceful and happy lives.